Updated: Jun 16

 You should not overdose on them.

-Having a label tag like "natural" does not mean safe.
+Having a label tag like "natural" does not mean being safe.

 Have regular check-ups to know when to discontinue them.